 In the UK, we drink approximately 70 million cups of coffee per day and coffee is the primary source of caffeine in our diet.
 Although numerous studies show drinking coffee can improve health like lowering risk of certain types of cancer, Parkinson’s disease, obesity, type 2 diabetes, metabolic syndrome, and heart disease; caffeine in coffee might not be great for everyone.

 Other than the “pH acidic theory”, when did coffee get such a bad reputation?

-Advocates and guru’s who have shied away from coffee consumption purely based on the fact that it’s “acidic” leave me wondering if they know what our bodies actually do to control pH balance in the body.
+Advocates and guru’s who have shied away from coffee consumption purely based on the fact that it’s “acidic” leave me wondering if they know what our bodies actually do to

 - Yes, coffee is acidic and foods do contribute to an overall alkaline or acidic ash in our bodies, but we have to give our bodies more credit here, homeostasis keeps us in balance and regulates our pH levels.